tamrivera05/bos/memory-bank/activeContext.md

 - **Component Organization**: Using a feature-based approach with shared UI components
 - **Styling Strategy**: Utility-first with Tailwind CSS and component-based design with ShadCN
-- **State Management**: Starting with React's built-in state management; will evaluate need for additional libraries as complexity grows
+- **State Management**: Using React's built-in state management with TypeScript for type safety

 ### Design Decisions